biopragmatics/pyobo/README.rst

 Mapping Species
 ~~~~~~~~~~~~~~~
 Some resources have species information for their term.
 Get a mapping of WikiPathway identifiers
-to species (as NCBI taxonomy identifiers).
+to species (as NCBI taxonomy identifiers):

 .. code-block:: python